tombola/taskplanner_django/docs/implementation.md

 - `tokens`: CharField containing comma-separated token names (e.g., "SKU, VARIETYNAME")
 - `parent_task_title`: Optional title template for parent task (can use tokens).
 If empty, uses template page title
 - `description`: Optional description template for parent task (can use tokens).
 Prepended to template description
+- `todoist_project_id`: Optional Todoist project ID where tasks should be created.
+If empty, tasks are created in inbox
 - `get_token_list()`: Helper method to parse comma-separated tokens into a list

 **TaskGroupTemplate** (Wagtail Page model)